hamidgasmi/training.computerscience.cloud.aws/README.md

 - EC2 instance:
 	- Monolothic application that require a traditional OS to work
+- EC2 AMI:
+	- AMI baking (or AMI pre-baking):
+	- Base installation:
+	- Immutable architecture:
+		- It's a technique where servers (EC2 here) are never modified after they're created
+		- E.g., if a web app. failed for unknown reasons,
+		- Rather than connecting to it, performing diagnostics, fixing it and hopefully getting it back into a working state,
+		- We could just stop the instance and
+		- Launch a brand new one from its known working AMI and optionally
+		- Investigate offline the failed instance if necessary or terminate it
+	- Scaling and High-availability: see EC2 auto-scaling
+- EC2 storge:
+	- General Purpose (gp2) is the default for most workloads
+	- Provisioned IOPS (io1):
+		- Applications that require sustained IOPS performance
+		- Large database workloads
+	- Throughput Optimized (st1):
+		- Frequently accessed,
+		- Throughput-intensive workloads
+		- E.g., Streaming, big data
+	- Cold HDD (sc1):
+		- Infrequently accessed data
 - Princing models:
 	- On Demand:
 		- Application with short term, spiky, or unpredictable workloads that can't be interrupted